bhalsey/XmlValidator/README.md

 Provides a simple mechanism to validate xml on the request with a given schema.
 Schema can be passed in as a relative file path or as a string.
 Throws `SAXException` for any validation errors.
-Syntax is easy to remember: change the familiar request.xml access into a method with the schema passed as an argument: request.XML( schemaInput )
+Syntax is easy to remember: change the familiar `request.XML` access into a method with the schema passed as an argument: `request.XML( schemaInput )`

 The XmlValidator plugin simplifies validating incoming xml requests to a RESTful web service.
 The default converters plugin in Grails provides a simple